 It is no secret, sitting for prolonged periods is NOT good for us.

-In other words: Do you enjoy a High Intensity Training (HIT) session three times a week at the gym but go back to work and sit like a desk jockey for the remaining 40 hours of the week you are potentially sitting in the active couch potato seat and are not capitalising on incidental movement opportunities in the workplace.
+In other words: Do you enjoy a High Intensity Training (HIT) session three times a week at the gym, but go back to work and sit like a desk jockey for the remaining 40 hours of the week?
+Then you are potentially sitting in the active couch potato seat and are not capitalising on opportunities for incidental movement in the workplace.

-- Does the workplace have a wellness or fitness centre with exclusive deals for staff?
+Does the workplace have a wellness or fitness centre with exclusive deals for staff?

-- Are standing desks or active workstations available in break out areas?
+Are standing desks or active workstations available in break out areas?

 If you said yes to all of the above – you are in a well workplace.
 The key question is are you making the most of the design?

 As an astute observer of human behaviour and neuroscience enthusiast, it really bothers me when I see people walking with their phones glued to their hand in the early morning.
 I can see the phone lighting up like a Christmas tree with rapid push notifications jumping out of the screen.
-When you observe this happening it really looks like a wave of anxiety and I worry for the person’s brain and performance.
+When you observe this happening, it really looks like a wave of anxiety, and I worry for the person’s brain and performance.

+Movement is great for your performance, mental health and resilience.
+If it were a pill everyone would be doing it!
 At Pinnacle Health Group, our teams utilise the walking meeting, pilates hour or exercise club to keep performance and morale high.
 This type of team activity is planned and organised to get the teams together once a week.